-Nowadays, customer service plays a crucial role in the lives of every company.
+Nowadays, choosing the right type of customer service plays a crucial role in the lives of every company.

-Customers are granted a power of providing an instant complaint that – what’s key – can be seen by anyone on the web!
+Customers are granted the power of providing an instant complaint that – what’s key – can be seen by anyone on the web!

 Not to let such a daunting scenario come true, companies are building different types of customer service teams whose mission is to make sure every customer is happy with the service they receive.

 Such a trend has led to the emergence of new types of customer service that companies can make use of, to provide the best-quality experience a customer can get.

 Today, we’re going to break through all of the types of customer service and show you which ones your company should focus on, not to end up being roasted on Yelp!

 What’s more, we’re to show the best solutions that you can use to implement each of the different types of customer service within your company right away!

 We’re going to start with the most popular types of customer service.
 This will give you an idea of available options that are out there and that you can utilize for your own business.